datarhei/.github/profile/README.md

 **|**  Long term with the datarhei Service <br>

 ## Ready to go publication website
-**Restreamer offers a complete player site** with an open-source video player player.
+**Restreamer offers a complete player site** with an open-source video player.
 It is ready to present your live stream easily and quickly in 2 clicks.
 Adjust the player site's colors and background as you like it.
 Add external widgets and styles to the player site.

 **|**  HTML template with video player <br>
 **|**  Multi-channel capable <br>